 Wondering if you’ve got what it takes?
 Here are the basics.

 You’ll also need to make sure it has legal access and can provide you with resources for sustainability.
 Some people even choose to live in off-grid communities.
+If you're considering a land purchase, take a look at our blog discussing how to buy land.

 Some form of shelter is essential.
 It protects you from the elements such as rain, snow, and extreme cold or heat.
 It can keep you safe from dangerous predators as well.